F18/ai-aircargo-planning-agent/ai-aircargo-planning-agent/report/report.md

 algorithm (search and heuristic).

 A planning agent that expands fewer number of nodes is generally considered more efficient.
-The smaller the slope in Figure \ref{time}, the better the given algorithm will scale as the domain size increases.
+The smaller the slope in Figure \ref{expansions}, the better the given algorithm will scale as the domain size increases.
 Note that this plot does not say anything about **optimality**, that is, whether or not each algorithm was able to find the optimal path.

 ![Expansions vs. Actions \label{expansions}](expansions_vs_actions.png)

+\newpage

 ## Time Studies